cunicu/cunicu/README.md

 ## Getting started

-To use WICE you first need to setup a signalling server:
+To use WICE you first need to setup a signaling server:

 1. Install WICE: `go get riasc.eu/wice`
-2. Run the signalling server on a publicly accessible node: `wice-signal-http -port 8080`
+2. Run the signaling server on a publicly accessible node: `wice-signal -port 8080`

 Afterwards perform the following steps on each node which should join the mesh:

 1. Install WICE: `go get riasc.eu/wice`
 2. Configure your Wireguard interfaces using `wg`, `wg-quick` or [NetworkManager](https://blogs.gnome.org/thaller/2019/03/15/wireguard-in-networkmanager/)
-3. Start the WICE daemon by running: `sudo wice -backend http://signalling-server:8080`
+3. Start the WICE daemon by running: `sudo wice -backend http://signaling-server:8080`

 The WICE daemons will now attempt to discover valid endpoint addresses using the ICE protocol (e.g. contacting STUN servers).
-These _ICE candidates_ are then exchanged via the signalling server and WICE will update the endpoint addresses of the Wireguard peers accordingly.
+These _ICE candidates_ are then exchanged via the signaling server and WICE will update the endpoint addresses of the Wireguard peers accordingly.
 Once this has been done, the WICE logs should show `Connected to peer`.

 ## Documentation